alberti42/recoll-macos/src/kde/kioslave/kio_recoll/00README.txt

 you'll have run-time problems, the slave will not be able to find the Recoll configuration.

+!!*Notice: You cannot share a build directory between recoll and kio_recoll because they use different configure options for the main lib, but build it in the same place.
+The main lib "configure" is run at "cmake" time for kio_recoll, the build is done at "make" time.

 Recipe:
  - Make sure the KDE4 core devel packages and cmake are installed.

  - Extract the Recoll source.

- - IF Recoll is not installed yet: configure recoll with --prefix=/usr --enable-pic  (or wherever KDE lives), build and install Recoll.
+ - IF Recoll is not installed yet: configure recoll with --prefix=/usr (or wherever KDE lives), build and install Recoll.

  - In the Recoll source, go to kde/kioslave/recoll, then build and